SanjayMahara12/refit-with-dapr/README.md

 # RefitWithDapr
-Sample one for refit with dapr.
+Sample project to work with refit in .net